- Your Cart is Empty

 Spicy and wooded, this is a balanced wine, exotic in tart, tangy cranberry and dialed-high in firm acidity.
 Supportive supple tannins give it finesse and medium-bodied power.- Wine Enthusiast (February 2018)

 This is a beauty.
 Beautiful blueberry, black raspberry and blackcurrant fruit mixed with incense and spring flowers are followed by a medium to full-bodied wine with silky tannins, a layered complexity and texture, a long finish and beautiful purity and elegance.
-This combines power, finesse and gracefulness into a substantial and flavorful wine to drink now and over the next 15 or so years.- Wine Advocate (December 2016)
+This combines power, finesse and gracefulness into a substantial and flavorful wine to drink now and over the next 15 or so years.- The Wine Advocate (December 2016)